selfitcamera/Outfit-Anyone-in-the-Wild/README.md

 ## UPDATE

+* 2024.05.25 The [Api for fast-try-on](https://heybeauty.ai/keys) has been officially released!
 * 2024.05.08 Website [heybeauty](https://www.producthunt.com/posts/heybeauty) has been launched !
 * 2024.03.18 We believe that the gpt-3 time for try-on has arrived.
 We will soon release an API to create clothing models and try-on.
 * 2024.03.01 The hand generation problem is solved, algorithm will almost never get misshapen hands.
 * 2024.02.05 We have added skin color matching, and the algorithm effect is more friendly to people of all races.